jessfraz/blog/content/post/the-life-of-a-data-byte.md

 While these technologies are promising, they still have downsides.
 PCM and STT-RAM have high write latencies.
 PCMs latencies are ten times that of DRAM, while STT-RAM has ten times the latencies of SRAM.
-PCM and ReRAM have a limit on write endurance before a hard error occurs, meaning a memory element gets stuck at a particular value.
+PCM and ReRAM have a limit on write endurance before a hard error occurs, meaning a memory element gets stuck at a particular value[^44].

-In August 2015, Intel announced Optane, their product build on 3DXPoint, pronounced 3D cross-point.
+In August 2015, Intel announced Optane, their product build on 3DXPoint, pronounced 3D cross-point[^45].
 Optane claims performance 1,000 faster than NAND SSDs with 1,000 times the performance, while being four to five times the price of flash memory.
 Optane is proof that storage class memory is not just experimental.
 It will be interesting to watch how these technologies evolve.